OpenKneeboard/OpenKneeboard/docs/how-to/huion.md

 ## Using Huion's drivers

-If you're running v1.3, you need to enable the tablet by:
+You need to enable the tablet by:

 1. Open OpenKneeboard's settings page (bottom left)
 2. Go to the input settings page
 3. Set WinTab mode to 'invasive'

-For earlier versions, 'invasive' mode is always enabled.

 It's easiest to set all of these settings for 'All Programs'; otherwise (for example, if you use your drawing tablet for drawing :p) you'll need to apply these settings both to the OpenKneeboard app, and to every game you want to use the tablet with.
 For example, you may need to create a Wacom profile for both OpenKneeboard and DCS World.